-- 1. Vocational Training offers short-term training (defined as two years or less) for a specific trade, occupation, or support role that leads to certification or industry-recognized credentials, degrees, or licenser. - 2.
-Education Services include individual or classroom instruction in adult literacy, adult basic education, and high school equivalence if not offered as an entitlement by the State, and English-as-a-second language. - 3.
+- 1. Vocational Training offers short-term training (defined as two years or less) for a specific trade, occupation, or support role that leads to certification or industry-recognized credentials, degrees, or licensure. - 2.
+Education Services include individual or classroom instruction in adult literacy, adult basic education, and high-school equivalence if not offered as an entitlement by the State, and English-as-a-Second Language (ESL). - 3.
 Supervised Job Search and Job Search Training include activities, support and guidance designed to assist job seekers in securing employment.
-Classroom or individual instruction may cover information such as skills identification, successful job search and networking techniques, interviewing tips and practices, resume preparation, reviewing workplace etiquette, and employer expectations.
+Classroom or individual instruction may cover information such as skills identification, successful job search and networking techniques, interviewing tips and practices, resumé preparation, reviewing workplace etiquette, and employer expectations.
 Programs may provide job referrals. - 4.
-Work Components include self-employment programs, on-the-job training, preapprenticeships or apprenticeships, and internship programs as defined by FNS. - 5.
-Post-employment Job Retention assistance may be offered as part of supervised job search, including case management and provision of support services for up to 90 days after the client obtains employment.
+Work Components include self-employment programs, on-the-job training, preapprenticeships or apprenticeships, and internship programs as defined by FNS (Food and Nutrition Service). - 5.
+Post-employment Job Retention assistance may be offered as part of a supervised job search, including case management and provision of support services for up to 90 days after the client obtains employment.